moonsharp-devs/moonsharp_org/callback.md

 {% endhighlight %}

 Here, too, nothing too difficult.
-You can see how an IEnumerable (or IEnumerator) is converted on the fly to a Lua iterator for the script to run.
+You can see how an ``IEnumerable`` (or ``IEnumerator``) is converted on the fly to a Lua iterator for the script to run.

-Note also how that the scripts contains directly executable code and thus accesses the getNumbers method at DoString time, without needing a Call .. call.
-Remember this, DoString and DoFile will execute code contained in the script immediately!
+Note also how that the scripts contains directly executable code and thus accesses the ``getNumbers`` method at ``DoString`` time, without needing a ``Call`` .. call.
+Remember this, ``DoString`` and ``DoFile`` will execute code contained in the script immediately!

+> A thing which must be noticed.
+MoonSharp is able to convert iterators of ``System.Collections.IEnumerable`` and ``System.Collections.IEnumerator`` types.
+> That is, the non-generic variants.
+If for some reason you implement a generic iterator without implementing the non-generic one, the iterator will not work.
+> All standard collection types and iterator methods like the above one implement the non-generic variants by default, so there's no need to worry too much.

 #### Returning a table